-The Group regularly conducts reviews of the risks that could have a material adverse effect on its activity, its financial situation or its results (or capacity to reach objectives) and considers that no other significant risk than those disclosed in the section below exists.
+The Group regularly conducts reviews of the risks that could have a material adverse effect on its activity, its financial situation or its results (or capacity to reach objectives).
+However, SCOR faces risks other than those described below: additional risks and uncertainties not currently known to SCOR, or that are currently deemed to be immaterial, may also have a material adverse impact on SCOR's business, financial condition, results of operations or cash flows.
 This section outlines management's current view of SCOR's main risks and main risk management mechanisms currently in place at the level of the Group and its parent company, SCOR SE.
+If the risks disclosed in this section were to occur, they could potentially have a significant impact on SCOR's business, present and future revenues, net income, cash flows, financial position, solvency ratio and potentially, on its share price.